picmac/treazrisland/docs/operators/runbook.md

 - [Authentication API](../API_AUTH.md)
 - [Player API](../API_PLAYER.md)

+> **Upgrade note:** Existing deployments that previously relied on separate backend/frontend env files must merge those secrets into a single `.env`-style file before upgrading.
+Docker Compose and local development now consume the same source of truth.

 ## 1. Bootstrap the Stack

-1. Copy `.env.example` to `.env` for local testing, or use `.env.docker` templates for Compose deployments.
+1. Copy `.env.example` to `.env` and reuse it everywhere (symlink to `backend/.env` and `frontend/.env.local`, or point Compose to it with `TREAZ_ENV_FILE`).
 Refer to [Local Stack Playbook](./local-stack.md) for the list of secrets that must be replaced in shared environments.
 2. Install JavaScript dependencies on the host **before** starting Docker Compose so the bind-mounted `node_modules/` folders exist:
    ```bash
    (cd backend && npm install)